Lewy body dementia: Diagnosis

 Dementia with Lewy bodies and Parkinson's disease dementia have similar neuropathological features, but these features are highly variable and the conditions cannot be distinguished on pathological features alone.
 Generally, dementia with Lewy bodies is distinguished from Parkinson's disease dementia by the time frame in which dementia symptoms appear relative to parkinsonian symptoms and is diagnosed when cognitive symptoms begin before or at the same time as parkinsonism.
 Parkinson's disease dementia is the diagnosis when Parkinson's disease is already well established before the dementia occurs.

 Epidemiology

 Between 5% and 25% of diagnosed dementias in older adults are due to one of the Lewy body dementias.
 (Note: Kosaka (2017) writes: "Dementia with Lewy bodies (DLB) is now well known to be the second most frequent dementia following Alzheimer disease (AD).
 Of all types of dementia, AD is known to account for about 50%, DLB about 20% and vascular dementia (VD) about 15%.
 Thus, AD, DLB, and VD are now considered to be the three major dementias."
 Hershey (2019) says, "DLB is the third most common of all the neurodegenerative diseases behind both Alzheimer's disease and Parkinson's disease".)
 As of 2014, the Lewy body dementias affect about 1.3 million people in the US and 140,000 in the UK.

 LBD usually develops after the age of 50.
-Men are more likely to be diagnosed than women.
+Men are slightly more likely to be diagnosed than women.